a-doering/rokin/docs/README.md

 ```
 # Visualization
 You still have to specify the directory of the meshes manually as
-they are not included in the git repository.
+they are not included in this git repository.
 Ask the author if you need the files.
 `export ROKIN_MESH_DIR="your/path/to/the/meshes"`
 ```python